IBM/GetStartedJava/README.md

     import redis.clients.jedis.JedisPool;
     ```

-2. Rename the class to `JedisPoolFactory` and replace the constructor for the class.
+b.
+Rename the class to `JedisPoolFactory` and replace the constructor for the class.

     ```java
     public class JedisPoolFactory {